CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Another example: Gervais%.  opening your third eye and driving your close personal friend Niko Bellic to the nearest in sub-60.
 Probably.

 Take it one step further than that, even - forget subversive play, let's talk straight up glitches.
 Games are held together with sticky tape, JIRA tickets, and dreams.
+Liam Mitchell
 Is committing unsafe code really a radical act of systems design?
 Fuck it, sure, that's what I'll be telling my boss in my next performance review.

-## Closing Notes
+## Closing Thoughts

+Like I said, I'm not a systems designer; comedy is subjective; the line between content and systems is not particularly rigid; things of that nature.
+I especially want to highlight that systems can well facilitate humour and play without either surprises or suspense.

+Really, it comes down to two key points.
+Firstly, .
+In this case, we've seen how

+And secondly, it's never not funny to be mean to your players.

 Right, that' s